The Top (album): Music

 The album's style is eclectic, with Smith using various instruments including violin and flute.
 "Bird Mad Girl" is in a Spanish style, while "Wailing Wall" contains Middle Eastern undertones.
 Sounds critic Jack Barron described the opening track "Shake Dog Shake" as "urbane metal".

-Promotion, release and reception
+Promotion and release

 Prior to its release, the Cure had been promoting the forthcoming album, performing live twice on UK television.
 In late February, they had played two songs on BBC Two's Oxford Road Show, "Shake Dog Shake" and "Give Me It" and in early April, they had appeared on Channel Four's The Tube to perform three other tracks, "Bananafishbones", "Piggy in the Mirror" and the title track of the record.
 The Top album was released on 4 May 1984 by record label Fiction.
 It was a commercial success in the UK, peaking at No. 10 on the UK Albums Chart.
 "The Caterpillar" was the sole single released from the album.